La0/fuzzing-tc/README.md

 Once your client is created, you'll get a client id and access token.

-You can then run `tc-adminb apply` with those credentials:
+You can then run `tc-admin apply` with those credentials:

 ```bash
 export TASKCLUSTER_CLIENT_ID="<your_client_id>"